 Experience: Jogging on a Vegas Summer Day

-Well, the summer months came along and I still went on my outings.
+We lived in Las Vegas for a few years.
+I'd often jog on a route near our home.
+In the summer months I still went on my outings.
 I'd hydrate well before and just as I left the house I'd pour water over my head.
 By the time I was half way around my route I'd be dry and even though I'd sweat it'd evaporate immediately.

 One day I got a late start and didn't pay attention.
 A mile into the route I could feel my body shutting down.
 My mind couldn't think straight, my limbs didn't want to move normally, and I felt like I might pass out.
 I knew it was heat stroke.